CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is too abstract and conceptual to be useful for skill selection.
-It reads more like a pattern name than a functional description, lacking concrete actions, natural trigger terms, and explicit guidance on when to use it.
-The technical jargon 'selective autonomy pattern' would not match user queries.
+This description is too terse and abstract to be effective for skill selection.
+It reads more like a design pattern name than a functional description, lacking concrete actions, natural user trigger terms, and any explicit guidance on when Claude should select this skill.
+It would be very difficult for Claude to reliably choose this skill from a pool of available options.

 Suggestions